tezos/tezos-mirror/docs/introduction/howtouse.rst

     code {CAR; NIL operation; PAIR};

-It specifies the types for the parameter and storage, and implements a function which updates the storage with the value passed as parameter and returns the storage unchanged together with an empty list of operations.
+It specifies the types for the parameter and storage, and implements a function which updates the storage with the value passed as a parameter and returns the storage unchanged together with an empty list of operations.